1. The origin of Gyuto:

 You can handle most of foodstuff with one Gyuto knife.
 You can slice, dice, and mince with one knife.
 It is one of the first knives you have to have in your kitchen.

 There’s no practical difference between Gyuto and Chef’s knife.
 There are some differences with the Santoku knife.
-If you’re interested in the difference, follow the link below.
+If you’re interested in the difference, click the following link.

 5. Syosaku Gyuto knives: